algosup/2023-2024-project-4-sportshield-team-2/Documents/Management/WeeklyReports/weeklyReportFifthWeek.md

 ## This week's topics

-1. Finish to Manage each component with LEDs.
+1. Finish to manage each component with LEDs.
 2. Finish to write the test plan.
 3. Finish to write the user manual.